ludwigprager/CNCF-lab/ex6/README.md

 You need [microk8s](https://microk8s.io/) installed to run the exercises in this repo.

 ```
-Create a pod that mounts the directory 'some_existing_directory' from the host where it is
+Create a pod that mounts the directory '<some_existing_directory>' from the host where it is
 running onto the directory '/var/log/ex6' inside the container using a PVC.

 1.